-The next SUDDS Financial Training Session will be held on January 30, 2014.
-Click the following link to read more or to sign up.
+The next SUDDS Financial Training Session will be held on February 17 from 11:00 to 12:00, to sign up email email@example.com.
+Click the following link to read more.

 The following information is disseminated at the trainings and may be helpful in your understanding of SUDDS and interpreting the financial data found therein.

 SUDDS Financial Training pdf

 SUDDS is the acronym for Seattle University Data Delivery System.
 It is the SU-built front-end reporting tool linked to a database which is fed by Datatel Colleague.
 SUDDs records extend back to 2004.
 SUDDS is updated nightly and is usually up-to-date within 24 hours.
 Reference the date as it appears on your dashboard for confirmation of last update.
 Institutional Research administers the system and your main contact for the system is Matthew Borda, Institutional Research Analyst.